jordan4ibanez/fast_pack/README.md

 }
 ```

-The DUB repo image is the output of the current unit test modified to use 430 textures.
+**Note:** The DUB repo icon is the output of the current unit test modified to use 430 textures.

 Here is a development screenshot I found fun.
 (Running in raylib-d)
 ![nosey, eh?](https://raw.githubusercontent.com/jordan4ibanez/jordan4ibanez/refs/heads/main/images/image.png)